tifffsss/Twenty_Thirteen_clean/README.md

 - install W3 Total Cache (to activate once the development is over or you will not be able to see your css and js updates)
 - install WP-Optimize (db cleaner)
 - in wp-config.php add `define('WP_POST_REVISIONS',2);` to keep only 2 revisions max per posts
-- in .htaccess add :
+- in .htaccess add (at the project root, not in the theme folder):
 ```
 <FilesMatch "\.(ico|pdf|flv|jpg|jpeg|png|gif|js|css|swf)(\.gz)?$">
 Header set Expires "Thu, 15 Apr 2016 20:00:00 GMT"